 - New London Scholars at Connecticut College

-The School Counseling Department is asked to nominate 2 eligible seniors for enrollment in a 100 level, four credit course each fall and spring semester.
-Tuition is waived however special fees, books and transportation are the responsibility of the student.
+The School Counseling Department is asked to nominate two eligible seniors for enrollment in a 100 level, four credit course each fall and spring semester.
+Tuition is waived, however, special fees, books and transportation are the responsibility of the student.